Benzylpenicillin

-Benzylpenicillin, also known as penicillin G (PenG) or BENPEN, and in US military slang "Peanut Butter Shot" is an antibiotic used to treat a number of bacterial infections.
+Benzylpenicillin, also known as penicillin G (PenG) or BENPEN, is an antibiotic used to treat a number of bacterial infections.
 This includes pneumonia, strep throat, syphilis, necrotizing enterocolitis, diphtheria, gas gangrene, leptospirosis, cellulitis, and tetanus.
 It is not a first-line agent for pneumococcal meningitis.
 Due to benzylpenicillin's limited bioavailability for oral medications, it is generally taken as an injection in the form of a sodium, potassium, benzathine, or procaine salt.
 Benzylpenicillin is given by injection into a vein or muscle.
-Two long-acting forms benzathine benzylpenicillin and procaine benzylpenicillin are available for use by injection into a muscle.
+Two long-acting forms benzathine benzylpenicillin and procaine benzylpenicillin are available for use by injection into a muscle only.

 Side effects include diarrhea, seizures, and allergic reactions including anaphylaxis.
 When used to treat syphilis or Lyme disease a reaction known as Jarisch–Herxheimer may occur.
 It is not recommended in those with a history of penicillin allergy.
 Use during pregnancy is generally safe in the penicillin and β-lactam class of medications.

 Benzylpenicillin is on the World Health Organization's List of Essential Medicines.